aws-samples/serverless-patterns/appsync-events-lambda-agentcore-cdk/README.md

 # AWS AppSync Events integration with AWS Lambda and Amazon Bedrock AgentCore

-This pattern deploys a real-time streaming chat service using AWS AppSync Events with Lambda to invoke a Strands agent running on Amazon Bedrock AgentCore Runtime.
+This pattern deploys a real-time streaming chat service using AWS AppSync Events with AWS Lambda to invoke a Strands agent running on Amazon Bedrock AgentCore Runtime.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/appsync-events-lambda-agentcore-cdk